 The Responsible Sourcing programme seeks to collaborate with suppliers to achieve sustainable improvements.
 This includes introduction of root cause analysis to suppliers.

-All new procurement employees are trained in the Responsible Sourcing programme through an e-Learning module, which includes actual cases and business dilemmas.
+All new procurement employees are trained in the Responsible Sourcing programme via the Global Procurement on-boarding programme and through a Responsible Sourcing e-Learning module specifically developed for employees working with suppliers, this e-Learning includes actual cases and business dilemmas.

 The Responsible Sourcing programme indicators and KPIs include:

-These are captured in a Responsible Sourcing dashboard and reported quarterly to the Responsible Sourcing Strategic Forum.
+These are captured in a Responsible Sourcing dashboard and reported to the Responsible Sourcing Strategic Group.

 To ensure continuous learning and improvement, we are a member of the following external organisations:

-Internal stakeholder engagement is handled mainly through the cross-organisational Responsible Sourcing Strategic Forum.
+Internal stakeholder engagement is handled mainly through the cross-organisational Responsible Sourcing Group.
 This ensures that area-specific issues are raised and that actions are aligned with business strategies.
-Furthermore the daily operation of the Responsible Sourcing programme is executed by Project Managers from each of the three Procurement areas in Novo Nordisk ensuring actions and development activities are anchored in the business areas.
+Furthermore the daily operation of the Responsible Sourcing programme is executed by Project Managers within Procurement and representatives from other relevant business areas via the Responsible Sourcing working group, this ensures actions and development activities are anchored in the relevant business areas.